-A Founding Principal at Weber Thompson, Scott has over 35 years of architectural and planning experience, specializing in high-density, urban infill and mixed-use buildings.
-He has additional experience in commercial structures, planned-unit developments, high-end condominiums, multifamily housing, hospitality projects, health clubs and custom single-family residences.
+A Founding Principal at Weber Thompson, Scott Thompson retired at the end of 2015 with over 35 years of architectural and planning experience, specializing in high-density, urban infill and mixed-use buildings.
+He also worked on commercial structures, planned-unit developments, high-end condominiums, multifamily housing, hospitality projects, health clubs and custom single-family residences during his career.

-Scott is the Principal in Charge of many of Weber Thompson’s highly sustainable projects including Sunset Electric, Ballard West and the multiple award-winning commercial project, The Terry Thomas.
+Scott was Principal in Charge of many of Weber Thompson’s highly sustainable projects including Sunset Electric, Fremont Office Buliding, Ballard West and the multiple award-winning commercial project, The Terry Thomas.
 The Terry Thomas is a LEED Gold certified building located in South Lake Union that houses Weber Thompson’s LEED Platinum certified offices.
 The project has received international attention for its design and high- and low-tech sustainable strategies such as passive cooling, interior courtyard and daylighting.

-Throughout his career, Scott has worked with a range of clients from corporations to first-time developers, whom he has guided through the complex design process to create highly successful finished projects.
-He is a member of the American Institute of Architects (AIA) and has been involved in the ACE mentoring program, working with high-school students who have an interest in architecture and engineering.
+Throughout his career, Scott worked with a range of clients from corporations to first-time developers, whom he guided through the complex design process to create highly successful finished projects.
+He is a former member of the American Institute of Architects (AIA) and was involved in the ACE mentoring program, working with high-school students who have an interest in architecture and engineering.

 In addition to receiving his undergraduate education from the University of Hawaii, Scott also earned his Bachelor of Arts in Environmental Design from the University of Washington.
-He is a licensed architect in the states of Washington, Oregon, Hawaii, Texas, Idaho and California, and is National Council of Architectural Registration Boards (NCARB) certified.
-Scott is also a member of the Housing Development Consortium, an organization dedicated to affordable housing issues.
+He was a licensed architect in the states of Washington, Oregon, Hawaii, Idaho and California, and held his National Council of Architectural Registration Boards (NCARB) certification.
+Scott was also a member of the Housing Development Consortium, an organization dedicated to affordable housing issues.

-Find out more information about Scott Thompson and his work through the following:
+Learn more about Scott Thompson and his work through the following:

 Bachelor of Arts in Environmental Design